Proven Real Estate Lead Generation Strategies: The Multi-Channel System for Predictable Growth

 KPI Targets And Monthly Review Checklist

 Without instrumentation, every marketing channel feels like a gamble.
 You do not need complicated dashboards.
 You need a short list of targets that tell you whether to double down, adjust, or pause.
-The most important metric is Cost Per Qualified Lead, which is the spend required to generate a lead who responds to your first outreach.
+Cost Per Lead is useful, but Cost Per Qualified Lead is stronger because it measures the cost required to generate a lead who actually responds, fits your market, and can move toward a conversation.

 Track three simple numbers for every channel.
 First, the number of raw leads each month.
-Second, the number of leads that become live conversations, either by phone, text, or in person.
+Second, the number of leads that become live conversations by phone, text, email, or in person.
 Third, the number of signed clients that came from that source.
-Those three numbers reveal your true Lead Source Conversion Rate and help you decide where growth actually comes from.
+Those three numbers reveal your real Lead Source Conversion Rate and help you decide where growth actually comes from.

-• Review Cost Per Qualified Lead for every active paid campaign and pause the single highest cost campaign that does not produce signed clients.
+• Review Cost Per Qualified Lead for every active paid campaign.

-• Audit your CRM to confirm that every lead is tagged with a clear source such as direct mail, social ad, referral, or IDX Real Estate Websites.
+• Confirm that every lead is tagged with a clear source such as direct mail, social ad, referral, or IDX website.

 • Study the five most recent closed deals and write down how each client first heard about you.

-• Confirm that all campaigns inside Email Marketing for Real Estate Agents are sending on schedule with working links and signatures.
+• Confirm that email campaigns are sending on schedule with working links and signatures.

-• Identify ten warm Sphere of Influence contacts who have not heard your voice or seen a direct message from you in the last ninety days.
+• Identify ten warm SOI contacts who have not heard from you directly in the last ninety days.

-• Increase the lead score for five cold leads who recently opened an email, clicked a link, or commented on a social post.
+• Increase the priority of cold leads who recently opened an email, clicked a link, or commented on a social post.

 Channel Primary goal Monthly spend Use this when